lperez31/mfext/README.md

 $ # Great, a newer version!
 ```

+Want to know what software is included in the package?
+[Look here!](#4-full-list-of-components)

 Installing the **MFEXT** module is safe, it can't break anything on your system.
 It does not contain any services, it is just a bunch of files and directories installed in `/opt` directory.

 **MFEXT** is the **M**etwork **F**ramework "**EXT**ernal dependencies" **module**.
 It can be used alone, or as a dependency of other MetWork Framework **modules** (like [mfserv](https://github.com/metwork-framework/mfserv) or [mfdata](https://github.com/metwork-framework.org/mfdata)).